How "Brewing Friendships" is combatting pandemic isolation

 Surrey's adult social care service is building on the approach and working with community partners to offer similar skills-building sessions more widely to improve people's independence and resilience and help ensure no one is left behind.
 Find out about support in the community by visiting the Surrey Information Point website.

-More from your council
+More from community matters

-- Celebrating Surrey’s COVID heroes
+- Communities Month - Celebrating Surrey’s COVID heroes

 - Do you know where to turn?